-Born in South Korea and now living in New York, Anicka Yi is best known for her conceptual sculptures and installations in scent-based artwork.
+Born in South Korea and now living in New York, Anicka Yi is best known for bio art in sculptures and installations of scent-based artwork.
+Yi bottles biological cultures and deploys them as fragrances.
 She works with unstable volatile materials combined with stable industrial materials.
 A typical installation might include honey, taxidermy, flowers, electronics, live bacteria, insects, and a custom-made fragrance.
 Yi makes perishable works which reflect on the fact that while we are transformed by digital technology, we still live, die, and disintegrate into the earth.

 Her 2014 “Le Pain Symbiotique” filled a room at MOCA’s Geffen Contemporary in Los Angeles.
 Microbial yeast, mold, and bacteria grew in the room’s environment.
 Yi merged a lightbulb shaped object with a science lab beaker for a room-filling environment of inflated plastic.
 Her lightbulb was home to pedestals on which microbial yeast, mold, and bacteria were growing, eating up the once pristine setting.

-After there was a confirmed case of Ebola in New York in 2015, Yi created an installation at The Kitchen in Manhattan.
-She gathered swab samples from 100 women and grew the accumulated bacteria to analyze the molecules for a scent which was diffused through the exhibition space.
+After there was a confirmed case of Ebola in New York in 2015, Yi created an installation, “You Can Call Me F,” at The Kitchen in Manhattan.
+She gathered swab samples from 100 art world women and grew the accumulated bacteria to analyze the molecules for a scent which was diffused through the exhibition space.

 In 2016, Yi won the Hugo Boss Art Prize, which gave her a solo exhibition at the Guggenheim Museum.
 Her 22 minute video, “The Flower Genome,” was shown in the 2017 Whitney Biennial.
 In this video she followed a chemist in the Brazilian Amazon who was searching for a special plant thought to have medicinal properties.